equinor/ert/docs/rst/manual/keywords/index.rst

 	Some external Software (e.g. Cohiba) makes a large vector of random numbers which will serve as input to the forward model.
 (It is no requirement that the parameter set is large, but if it only consists of a few parameters the GEN_KW type will be easier to use.)
-We want to update this parameter with enkf.
+We want to update this parameter with ERT.
 In the main configuration file the input for a GEN_PARAM instance is as follows:

 	::